Questions to ask when buying a new build house

 The long stop completion date represents a safeguard in new build purchases.
 This specific date acts as a deadline for the builder to complete the property.
 If this deadline passes without completion, you, as the buyer, have the right to reconsider the deal.

-Understanding this term and its implications ensures you're prepared for any delays in construction.
-It's essential to confirm this date with your developer and include it in your contract.
+Understanding its implications ensures you're prepared for any construction delays.
+You must confirm this date with your developer and include it in your contract.

 Resale potential and property value over time

 Considering the resale potential of a new build house is a smart move for any buyer.
-Market trends, the area's popularity, and the property's upkeep play vital roles in property valuation.
+Market trends, the area's popularity, and the property's upkeep play big roles in property valuation.

 When buying a new build, evaluate factors like local demand among young professionals or families, the area's development plans, and the quality of construction.
 These elements shape the future resale value of your property.